DonThompson/FradBot/README.md

 General:
 * Generalize the rebalance logic in econ/supply manager to some kind of event system.
 Game time is probably preferred.
 * I haven't touched Query() yet, but I threw a few comments below for things that look promising.
+* Speed checks.
+Add some logic per game step in.
+Avg across 5-10 seconds and look for max/avg.  student comp I saw fails you at:
+** More than 1 frame longer than 10 seconds, or
+** more than 10 frames longer than 1 second, or
+** more than 320 frames longer than 85 milliseconds.

 Supply manager issues:
 * Supply can't keep up at higher levels.
 Ocassionally supply blocked.
 Seems happy till about 60-70.